 - Add the garlic, ginger, 1 1/2 tsp. cumin, 1 tsp. ground turmeric, 1/2 tsp. ground coriander, 1 tsp. cayenne and 2 tsp. curry powder.
 Mix everything and stir for 30 seconds.

-- Add the tomatoes and water, keeping the pan at a slow simmer.
+- Add the tomatoes, water and date paste, keeping the pan at a slow simmer.
 Break up the tomatoes with a wooden spoon if needed.
 Cover, and allow the sauce to simmer for 10 minutes so the tomatoes can reduce a bit.

 - Stir in the spinach and wilt it a bit.
 Cook for an additional 5 minutes.